MicrosoftDocs/visualstudio-docs/docs/cross-platform/troubleshooting-and-known-issues-visual-studio-tools-for-unity.md

 ## Shader files without code coloration when using Visual Studio 2017

-Please make sure that the "Desktop Development with C++" workload is installed in your instance of Visual Studio 2017.
+Ensure that the "Desktop Development with C++" workload is installed in your instance of Visual Studio 2017.
 The C/C++ parser used for code coloration is bundled with this workload.

 ## Visual Studio hangs

-Several Unity plugins like Parse, FMOD, UMP (Universal Media Player), ZFBrowser or Embedded Browser are using native threads.
+Several Unity plugins like Parse, FMOD, UMP (Universal Media Player), ZFBrowser, or Embedded Browser are using native threads.
 It’s an issue when a plugin ends up attaching a native thread to the runtime, which then does blocking calls to the OS.
 This means Unity can't interrupt that thread for the debugger (or domain reload) and hang.

 For FMOD, there is a workaround, you can pass FMOD_STUDIO_INIT_SYNCHRONOUS_UPDATE initialization [flag](https://www.fmod.org/docs/content/generated/FMOD_STUDIO_INITFLAGS.html) to disable asynchronous processing and perform all processing on the main thread.